8base/old-documentation/development-tools/sdk/filestack-uploader.md

 }
 ```

 2. **Upload file to Filestack** Use Filestack API or picker to upload the file using the parameters from the step 1.
-On successful upload Filestack returns file `handle`.
+On successful upload, Filestack returns file `handle`.
 You can learn more about uploading files directly to Filestack [here](https://www.filestack.com/docs/concepts/uploading/).
 For React developers using the 8base SDK, it provides [tools](./file_upload.md) to simplify file uploads such that you never need to interact with Filestack directly.

 3. **Create file in 8base** Create file in 8base by passing the Filestack `handle` from step 2.
 You can either create a `File` object directly so you can later connect it to other tables: